howerj/forth-cpu/readme.md

 	LEDO: LED Output

 #### oTimerCtrl

+The timer is controllable by the oTimerCtrl register, it is a 13-bit timer running at 100MHz, it can optionally generate interrupts and the current timers internal count can be read back in with the iTimerDin register.

+The timer counts once the TE bit is asserted, once the timer reaches TCMP value it wraps around and can optionally generate an interrupt by asserting INTE.
+This also toggles the Q and NQ lines that come out of the timer and are routed to pins on the board (see the constraints file [top.ucf][] for the pins).

+The timer can be reset by writing to RST.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |